Kisgus/Kisgus.github.io/_posts/2018-11-12-Barcelona.md

 ### Past, Present & Future Money

-Our choice of choosing mutual-credit currencies, was based on the below assumptions that money act as an accesible medium of exchange, based on its  about pros/cons of different types of money
+Our choice of choosing mutual-credit currencies, was based on the below assumptions that money act as an accesible medium of exchange, based on the pros/cons of past, present and future types of money.

 ![_config.yml]({{ site.baseurl }}/images/table1.png)

+### Summary of the Trustlines Prototype

+The proposed prototype is named [Trustlines Network](trustlines.netwokr).
+It is a decentralised, permissionless, open source blockchain protocol to host multiple mutual-credit currency networks.
+In these currency networks, money is represented as bilateral obligations issued in form of "credit lines" between people that trust each other.
+The proposed Trustlines prototype allows everyone with a smartphone to send payments to other participants - even to those that they don’t know or trust.
+In that way, the system resembles the decentralised issuance of IOU’s taking place in Local Exchange Systems [(LETS)](https://en.wikipedia.org/wiki/Local_exchange_trading_system).
+Where LETS are built on the mutual-credit principle, Trustlines is an interconnected network of multiple LETS.
+People can only be liable up to the amount they decided to entrust in direct connections to other people.
+The enforceability of IOU claims is therefore informal and up to the two participants that set up a Trustline between each other.

+###

 ### Comparison to other money and payment systems